 Behind the scenes & Beyond the norms!

-As I watched the games, however, I got very quiet, as if I was inside the minds of the players.
-As a high performance specialist, it is fascinating to observe the human responses especially the communication and connection between players at various stages of the game:
+As I watched the games, however, I got reticent, as if I was inside the minds of the players.
+As a high-performance specialist, it is fascinating to observe the human responses, especially the communication and connection between players at various stages of the game:

 - Scoring – the point immediately after a team succeeds and scores.

-- Mistakes – the opposition when points are scored against them.
+- Mistakes – the opposition score points against you

 - 1st half v 2nd half – down or up, by a lot or by a little.